How to: Remove, Delete, and Exclude Items

 Temporarily disassociate a project from a solution

 Selecting the project or item in Solution Explorer changes the menus and commands available in the development environment.
 The action performed by certain commands can vary depending on the project template you used to create the project.
-For more information on the specific project template you have selected, see New Project Dialog Box.
+For more information on the specific project template you have selected, see.

 For projects that manage items as links, such as Visual C++, you can remove an item from your project.
 The item is removed from Solution Explorer and the item's file is disassociated from the project, but not permanently removed from storage.
 Projects that manage the items as files, such as Web projects, do not support the Remove command.